 In cases where discretion or confidentiality is warranted, a report may be made to only one of the above.

 What does the Safe Spaces Manager do?

-1. Claudia (or Scott, if the report is only made to him) will follow up, talking to all parties (where named), gathering more information.
+1. Federica (or Scott, if the report is only made to him) will follow up, talking to all parties (where named), gathering more information.

 2. A variety of actions might be taken, depending on the situation and circumstances.
 There is no easy answer or one course of action that fits all circumstances.
 The aim is to look after everyone’s safety, and help people change behavior with dignity and integrity.

 Course of action for the complainant might be:

 * Implementing a ‘Circle of Safety’ if needed.

 * Sharing external resources for their personal support and follow-up care.